 Video is also powerful.
 It goes far deeper than clicks to track individuals by what they watched and rewatched, on what devices, and where.
 It analyzes each video player by channel, trends, traffic, and multi-touch ROI.
 With this data, marketers and salespeople can see and automate practically everything.

-1. Video for Healthcare
+1. Video for Financial Services

 2. Real Estate Video Marketing